Flatten PDFs in C#

 Frequently Asked Questions

-How can a library help in flattening PDFs?
+How can I flatten a PDF in C#?

-What are the steps to make a PDF document uneditable in C#?
+What steps are involved in making a PDF uneditable using C#?

 Chaknith Bin